privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 !!!
 Warning "Don't place your passwords and TOTP tokens inside the same password manager"

-    If you're using TOTP as a [multi-factor authentication](../multi-factor-authentication.md) method for any of your accounts, do not store these tokens, any backup codes for them, or the TOTP secrets themselves in your password manager, as that negates the benefit of multi factor authentication.
+    If you're using TOTP as a [multi-factor authentication](../multi-factor-authentication.md) method for any of your accounts, do not store these tokens, any backup codes for them, or the TOTP secrets themselves in your password manager, as that negates the benefit of multi-factor authentication.
 You should use a dedicated [TOTP app](../multi-factor-authentication.md/#authenticator-apps) instead.

 ### Backups